Skip to main navigation menu Skip to main content Skip to site footer

 Editor Conflict of Interest Overview

-Every participant in the peer-review and publication process — including, authors, editors, editorial board members, and ad hoc reviewers for Journal of Big Data: Theory and Practice — must consider their conflicts of interest when participating in the process of article review and publication and must disclose all relationships that could be viewed as potential conflicts of interest.
+Every participant in the peer-review and publication process — including authors, editors, editorial board members, and ad hoc reviewers for the Journal of Big Data and Artificial Intelligence — must consider their conflicts of interest when participating in the process of article review and publication and must disclose all relationships that could be viewed as potential conflicts of interest.

 Editors who make final decisions about manuscripts should recuse themselves from editorial decisions if they have conflicts of interest or relationships that pose potential conflicts related to articles under consideration.
 One challenge for editors is to recognize the potential for conflicts of interest and to take appropriate action when biases are likely.